LongJohnCoder/archai_old/docs/sys_arch.md

     # make sure FinalPetridishOp can+will run in search mode
     # we end with i nodes in each cell for Petridish at this point
 ```

+### Checkpointing search

+Loop1: search iterations
+    Loop2: pre-training
+    Loop3: arch-training

+Each loop has state and current index.

+Cases:
+    termination before Loop1
+    termination before Loop2
+    termination during Loop2
+    termination after Loop2
+    termination before Loop3
+    termination during Loop3
+    termination after Loop3
+    termination after Loop1

+Idea:
+    Each node maintains its unique key in checkpoint
+    Each node updates+saves checkpoint *just after* its iteration
+        Checkpoint can be saved any time
+    When node gets checkpoint, if it finds own key
+        it restores state, iteration and continues that iteration